marco262/my_wiki/data/dnd/subclass/combat-medic.md

 _9th-level Combat Medic feature_

 When the creature with your Aetheric Link loses all temporary hit points they have, you gain an Aetheric Charge.
+You may only ever have one Aetheric Charge at a time, and it dissipates when you finish a short or long rest.

 As an action, can you expend this Aetheric Charge and choose a point within 30 feet of you.
 Each creature within a 20-foot-radius sphere centered on that point must make a Dexterity saving throw.
 A creature takes 3d6 force damage on a failed save, or half as much damage on a successful one.
 If you damage any creature with this ability, the creature with your Aetheric Link gains a number of temporary hit points equal to the number you rolled for damage.

 ## 15th Level Feature